ant-design/ant-design-pro-site/docs/upgrade-v4.en-US.md

 yarn add @ant-design/pro-layout
 ```

-### Replace BasicLayout
+### 2. Replace BasicLayout

-Delete `BasicLayout.js` and `BasicLayout.less` under `src/layouts` folder.
-Use [latest `BasicLayout.tsx`](https://github.com/ant-design/ant-design-pro/blob/v4/src/layouts/BasicLayout.tsx) to replace it.
+To replace the `BasicLayout` component, delete `BasicLayout.js` and `BasicLayout.less` in the `src/layouts` directory, and put in it's place the [latest `BasicLayout.tsx`](https://github.com/ant-design/ant-design-pro/blob/v4/src/layouts/BasicLayout.tsx) component.

-> If you modified origin `BasicLayout`, you should apply your code logic into replaced file.
+> Note: if you had modified the original `BasicLayout` component, you'll need to also apply your same changed logic in the replacement file as well.